A tribute to Mo Salah & his incredible ability to keep getting chances

-Mohamed Salah isn’t taking every chance he gets for Liverpool, but when you’re as good as fashioning opportunities as he is, it hardly matters.
-Comparisons with Lionel Messi are silly, obviously, but the fact they’re being made at all says a lot.
+Mohamed Salah doesn’t take every chance he gets for Liverpool, but when you’re as good as fashioning opportunities as he is, it hardly matters.

 Back in the mid-1990s, when Andy Cole was establishing himself at Manchester United after a big-money move from Newcastle, critics of the England international spoke of him needing five chances to score a goal.